 - Credits earned at a fully accredited institution may be transferred to KSU and applied toward a degree.
 A fully accredited institution is one in good standing and a member of one of the six regional academic accrediting associations.

 - A minimum grade of B is required for a graduate course to be accepted by KSU.
 Specific programs may require a higher grade in order for the course to apply toward degree requirements.
 Refer to the graduate program of interest to determine the specific requirements for that degree program.

 Each program limits the number of credits earned in the non-degree status that will be transferred into the program.
-Per the Graduate Residency Requirements for Graduation, no program may allow more than 30% of the required credits to be transferred in from another institution.
+Per the Graduate Residency Requirements for Graduation, no program may allow more than one-third of the required credits to be transferred in from another institution.